 - Browse multiple library databases to find discipline-specific resources

-- Recognize and define scholarly articles and describe the differences between popular magazines and academic journals
+- Recognize scholarly articles and describe the differences between popular magazines and academic journals

 - Create citations using the appropriate format for their discipline

-- Evaluate resources for accuracy, currency, relevancy and authority
+- Evaluate resources for accuracy, currency and relevancy